oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 We'll also give each org an `apikey` set to a random string.
 Using a different key for each org helps our code ensure that no client can accidentally view or edit users belonging to another.

-After those changes, here's how `seed.ts` will look:
+After those changes, here's how `seed_script.ts` will look:

 ```ts
 async function main() {